fireflycons/tips-for-CKA-CKAD-CKS/README.md

 ## Issues with the Exam Portal

 Since the launch of the new portal, many issues have been raised about lag (unresponsiveness of the desktop), copy/paste issues and the like.
 Personally (and having to use an Amazon Workspace in my job), I found the lag was about as expected.
 There were issues with the exam portal not being launched in the examinee's closest cloud region which would have caused unacceptable lag, but I think those have been resolved now.

+Some people have also said that when complaining to the proctor about lag, the proctor has said that it must be the broadband.
+The [system requirements](https://helpdesk.psionline.com/hc/en-gb/articles/4409608794260-PSI-Bridge-Platform-System-Requirements) state "minimum 300kbps up/down", so don't accept that.
+Even ADSL should meet that requirement!
+You may consider verifying your connection speed with something like https://www.speedtest.net/ before launching the exam.
+Take note of the latency figures (smaller numbers below the download/upload speeds).
+If these are high, you may have issues.

 As for copy/paste:
 * To copy from the question panel, click `Copy` link with the mouse where it is present, else a click on highlighted text auto-copies it (even when the `Copy` link appears with mouse hover - you can't actually click that).